tomicz/personal-assistant/README.md

 # Getting Started

+-   Navigate to the root folder.
+-   Type `make` in terminal to build the program.
--   Navigate to build folder
+-   After compilation has completed, navigate to folder build/

-    cd build/

--   Compile and run by typing
+-   Type `./output` to run the program.

-    make
-    ./output

 ### Supported platforms